-fluctuations in interest and currency exchange rates (Although we attempt to manage near-term currency risks through the use of hedging instruments, there can be no assurance that such efforts will be adequate);
+fluctuations in interest and currency exchange rates.
+Fluctuations in currency exchange rates may adversely impact our ability to compete on price with local providers or the value of revenues we generate from our international business.
+Although we attempt to manage near-term currency risks through the use of hedging instruments, there can be no assurance that such efforts will be adequate;

-longer payment cycles and difficulties in collecting accounts receivable outside of the United States;

-difficulties in managing foreign distributors (including monitoring and ensuring our distributors' compliance with all applicable United States and local laws); and inadequate protection or enforcement of our intellectual property and other legal rights in foreign jurisdictions.
+longer payment cycles and difficulties in collecting accounts receivable outside of the United States; difficulties in managing foreign distributors (including monitoring and ensuring our distributors' compliance with all applicable United States and local laws); and inadequate protection or enforcement of our intellectual property and other legal rights in foreign jurisdictions.